2014-15 TuitionResearch degree: $29,500; professional degree: $47,050

 - GRE subject test in computer science for computer graphics applicants

-- Portfolio of creative work (Professional and Post-Professional M.Arch applicants only)
+- Portfolio of creative work (Post-Professional M.Arch applicants only)

 - TOEFL Exam for Non-Native English Applicants.
 Minimum score of 250 computer-based or 600 paper-based.